fantrove/fantrove.github.io/CODE_OF_CONDUCT.md

 ### Safe Harbor for Users

-- **Reporting Mechanism**: We encourage anyone who believes content on **FanTrove Hub** may infringe on their copyright to reach out with the proper legal documentation.
+- **Reporting Mechanism**: We encourage anyone who believes content on **FanTrove** may infringe on their copyright to reach out with the proper legal documentation.
 This will allow us to promptly investigate and address the issue.

 - **Transparency**: All copyright-related disputes will be handled transparently, and affected parties will be kept informed of the status of their claims or disputes.
 We will ensure that all actions taken comply with applicable copyright laws and that all stakeholders are treated fairly.

 ### Conclusion

-We take copyright matters seriously and will work diligently to ensure that **FanTrove Hub** remains compliant with all applicable laws.
+We take copyright matters seriously and will work diligently to ensure that **FanTrove** remains compliant with all applicable laws.
 Our goal is to provide a platform for open and legal sharing of content, but we also acknowledge that mistakes can happen.
 Should any copyright issues arise, we will resolve them in a fair and transparent manner, ensuring that all parties involved are treated with respect.

 ## Reporting Violations